 In terms of ports, the vertical side got two AV ports (AV1 & AV 2) and two 2.0 USB ports.
 Whereas the rear bottom module holds Network PM44-11BP 100M Ethernet, optical input, Digital Audio out, three HDMI, and TV ports.
 DLNA, Built-in Chromecast, and Wifi connectivity are available as well.
 The Smart Tv also supports HDMI-ARC.

-In terms of the wireless remote, Kodak has done a really good job, we don’t need to direct the Remote particularly towards the IR module direction anymore to control the TV which was a huge problem in older versions of Kodak.
+In terms of the wireless remote, Kodak has done a really good job, we don’t need to direct the Remote, particularly towards the IR module direction anymore to control the TV which was a huge problem in older versions of Kodak.
 Another thing that significantly improved is the remote size and design.
-It is now much smaller and comfortable even people with small hands can now operate it easily.
-It features only the key options which really a user needs such as a Volume and Channel changer, App drawer, Menu, Mute, Navigation along with shortcuts to Youtube, Amazon Prime, and Sony Live.
+It is now much smaller and more comfortable even people with small hands can now operate it easily.
+It features only the key options which really a user needs such as a Volume and Channel changer, App drawer, Menu, Mute, and Navigation along with shortcuts to Youtube, Amazon Prime, and Sony LiVe.
 Thus, the Remote is absolutely as it should be.

 The Picture quality of our 42-inch review unit was impressive at 1080 resolution with a high brightness level of 500 nits.
-The support of 60 Hz was another added benefits one will get in the 42FHDX7XPRO series.
+The support of 60 Hz was another added benefit one will get in the 42FHDX7XPRO series.
 It ensures that users can easily play and enjoy games over it, however, HDR10 is missing.

 7XPRO IPS LED Panel with good 178 degrees viewing angle, contrast, and vibrant color production of the Display engine were standard and value for money, if we look at the price of the TV.
 While testing, we used various videos in which we found no light bleeding and darker areas were also visible clearly.
 Yes, being an IPS LED Panel, the white shadow can be seen on the dark sides of a scene.
-Moreover, out of the box, the colors set to rich, thus wouldn’t need to adjust until you need some specific outcome, even if you want it is not possible to much extent.
+Moreover, out of the box, the colors are set to rich, thus wouldn’t need to adjust until you need some specific outcome, even if you want it is not possible to much extent.

 Without no upscaling technology, the regular DTH SD content generally available in all Indian houses will not look good at all.
 Because of the display size, it is recommended to go for HD channels.
-The good thing the users can play YouTube videos at 1080p.
+The good thing that users can play YouTube videos at 1080p.

 Coming to its interface which is not attractive but simple to use and understand.
 7XPRO runs on stock Android 9.0 thus without any customization, it adds responsiveness and provides easy to operate UI.
-All the Apps can be accessed with just one click of remote, frequently used apps will automatically start displaying on the TV UI to quickly access them.
+All the Apps can be accessed with just one click of the remote, frequently used apps will automatically start displaying on the TV UI to quickly access them.
 Furthermore, the incorporation of the Google Play store out of the box gives us access to thousands of apps available on it for installation.
 Apart from Play Store; Youtube, Amazon Prime, Google Play Music, Google Assitant, Disney, Hotstar, Zee5, Sony Liv & Movie are a few other apps that come as pre-installed.
 The weird thing is, the SonlyLive shortcut is there on the Remote control but the app for the same has not been installed on our review unit, thus we need to do that manually from the Play store.